Differentially private Bayesian tests: Experiment: Test for Normal means ( or -test)

-Finally, we wish to compare the size $\alpha$ private Bayesian test with the the size $\alpha$ non-private Bayes factor based on $t$-statistics \citep{johnson2023bayes}, with respect to power.
+Finally, we compare the size $\alpha$ private Bayesian test with the size $\alpha$ non-private Bayes factor based on $t$-statistics \citep{johnson2023bayes}, with respect to power.
 We consider an increasing grid of sample sizes $n\in\{25, 50, 100, 200, 500\}$.
-For each sample size, we proceed as described previously for determining the size $\alpha$ cut-offs and tuning the hyper-parameters.
-The power comarison results are presented in Figure \ref{fig:power_t}.
-As expected, we do loose on power to ensure privacy, but the difference in power of the private and non-private Bayesian tests diminishes as we increase sample size.
-More comparison?
+For each sample size, we proceed as described previously for determining the size $\alpha$ cut-offs and tuning the hyper-parameters $M_n$.
+Figure \ref{fig:power_t} presents the comparison of power of the proposed differentially private Bayesian test based on $t$-statistic with varying values of the privacy budget $\varepsilon$ and hyper-parameter tuning scheme described previous three paragraphs, with the non-private Bayesian test based on $t$-statistic proposed in \citep{Johnson2023}.
+As expected, we sacrifice on power to ensure privacy, but the difference in the power of the private and non-private Bayesian tests diminishes as we increase sample size.
+Further, for a fixed sample size, as the value of the privacy budget $\varepsilon$ increases, the loss in power to ensure privacy decreases, as expected.

+As a sensitivity analysis, we next present simulation results under a data generating mechanism that assumes the mixture prior on $\lambda$.
+In this context, we intend to utilize differentially private Bayes factors based on $t$-statistics, to test the null hypothesis against the alternative as described in Theorem \ref{Th:2}, for an assumed effect size of interest $\pi^{\star}=0.01$:

+For the purposes of producing the power curves via numerical experiments, suppose the data $x_1, \ldots, x_n$ in the confidential database is generated from $\mbox{N}(\mu, 1)$, where with probability $(1 - \omega_n)$ and from $\mbox{N}(0, 1)$ with probability $ \omega_n$.
+Like earlier, We set $\log \left((1-{\omega_n})/{\omega_n}\right) = k n^\beta$ with $\beta = 1- 10^{-2}$ and $k = 1$, in line with the assumptions in Theorem \ref{Th:2}.
+The sample size $n$ still varies in an increasing grid $\{25, 50, 200, 300, 500, 1000\}$.
+The power comparison results are presented in Figure \ref{fig:power_t_misspecified}.
+As earlier, we sacrifice on power to ensure privacy, but the difference in the power of the private and non-private Bayesian tests diminishes as we increase sample size.
+Further, for a fixed sample size, as the value of the privacy budget $\varepsilon$ increases, the loss in power to ensure privacy decreases, as expected.

+Finally, we conduct a series of simulation studies to evaluate the utility of employing non-local priors in comparison to local priors.
+This investigation is motivated by the suggested use of the $g$-prior in the context of differentially private hypothesis testing for linear regression, since the $g$-prior is a local prior \cite{Pena2024}.
+Figure \ref{fig:power_t_local} presents the comparison of power of the proposed differentially private Bayesian test based on $t$-statistic with varying values of the privacy budget $\varepsilon$ and hyper-parameter tuning scheme described previous tow paragraphs, with the differentially private Bayesian test with local prior \citep{Pena2024}.
+When contrasted with the power curves under the non-local prior shown in Figure~\ref{fig:power_t}, it is evident that employing a non-local prior facilitates more rapid accumulation of evidence in favor of the true alternative hypothesis $\mbox{H}_1$.
+Consequently, this leads to substantially higher statistical power relative to the use of a local prior.